Share price at 16:35

 LOM C1 cash operating cost (US$/t CONC)

 It is Savannah's intention to design and operate the Barroso Lithium Project in a way which minimises its impact on the natural environment and, while maximising the benefits to local communities and society, ensures its lithium product carries a minimal carbon footprint into the lithium battery supply chain.
-The Group expects to be in a position to make a final investment decision on the Project’s development once the current Definitive Feasibility Study (DFS) has been completed.

 To complement the highly comprehensive Environmental Impact Assessment submitted on the proposed development to Agência Portuguesa do Ambiente, (APA), the Portuguese Environmental Agency, Savannah announced the initiation of a decarbonisation strategy for the Project in March 2022.
 Working with leading consultants and service providers in the field, Savannah is committed to moving towards reducing the Scope 1 and 2 emissions at the Barroso Lithium Project to net zero once in production and, ultimately, to a position of net zero life-of-project, and targeting the reduction of its Scope 3 emissions in collaboration with its future customers.